lattirust/lattirust/BLOGPOST.md

 This functionality also extends to matrices.
 Two additional functions are implemented to that end.
 The `recompose_matrix` function is used for matrices where each row has been decomposed into multiple columns using a basis.
 If $A$ is a $m\times n$-matrix decomposed into a $m\times nk$ matrix $\tilde{A}$, then $A = \tilde{A}G$ for the gadget matrix $G = g \otimes I$ where $g=\left[\begin{array}{c}1 \\b\\\vdots\\b^k\end{array}\right]$ and $I$ is an identity matrix of suitable dimensions.
 The `recompose_left_right_symmetric_matrix` function performs recomposition on symmetric matrices (in particular, matrices $M = A^\top A$), where the structure is $G^T * mat * G$, and `G` represents the gadget matrix.
 The function iterates through pairs of row and column indices, recomposing each element based on the `powers_of_basis`.
 For each symmetric matrix element, it multiplies the decomposed component by the corresponding product of powers, summing these products to reassemble the original element.
 The final result is an `n x n` symmetric matrix.

 Overall, these operations involve loop-carried dependencies and a relatively complex control flow inside the loop, making them a poor fit for GPU acceleration.
 GPUs are generally optimized for data-parallel workloads rather than speeding up a single, serial chain of computation, so the core decomposition and recomposition operations do not benefit much from a GPU approach.
 However, when extending these operations to vectors and matrices (via decompose_balanced_vec, decompose_matrix and their complementary recomposition functions), they are simply applied element-wise.
-In this context, minimal acceleration can be achieved by employing batched decomposition and recomposition, where multiple elements from the vector or matrix are processed in parallel on the GPU.
+In this context, minimal acceleration can be achieved on CPU, leveraging SIMD instructions for example, by employing batched decomposition and recomposition, where multiple elements from the vector or matrix are processed in parallel.

 #### Number Theoretic Transforms